 Stress results from too much pressure.
 It’s normal to feel stressed at work sometimes, like when there’s a looming deadline, or you have to work overtime in a last-minute push to get a job finished.
 Short-term stress like this is easy enough to get out of your system with a little down-time, an early night, or a workout.

 It’s when stress becomes continuous that it can be detrimental to your team’s health and the company’s productivity.
+This can especially become a problem when the entire team is going through the same challenging situation.

 Continuous stress without relief is known as distress or chronic stress, and this can have several negative side-effects.
 Here are some of the most common symptoms to look out for that are often associated with chronic stress.